maine-woDNA/maine-woDNA.github.io/Extraction/Storing1.md

 ![Samples3](/assets/images/BIG-EXT/Samples3.jpg)

 Phew!!
 That was a lot!
-Let's remind ourselves what experiment we are doing!
+Before we proceed to qPCR, let's remind ourselves what experiment we are doing!

 **Choose the sampling scheme you selected at the start of the experiment to continue on to qPCR!**